DenKrysos/-Latex-Boilerplate-/README.md

 - 'elaborate' -- Documents that are under your control and design.
 The Code supplied for this is very sophisticated and allows a lot of things and brings functions and typesetting to the table.
 Can deal with both "Chapter-level" & "Article-level" documents (scrbook, scrartcl).
 - 'dedicated' -- For Documents (usually shorter ones, and only including up to Section) that go to a specific Publishing-Target (like a scientific conference, a journal, magazine, etc).
 Through this 'dedication' to a publisher, usually a specific layout, probably even document-class is prescribed (All articles bundled to proceedings or in a journal are supposed to look the same).<br />
 One especially cool thing here is that the Boilerplate provides a 'uniform' interface to several different layouts.
 E.g. you specify the list of authors once and then you can freely change the Layout, one of which is dedicated for compiling a "preprint".
 Everything is automatically adjusted and you just have to specify information once.
+- 'slides' -- For Slide-Sets, probably mainly used for giving Presentations.
+Using "Beamer" and my Template, it has several custamization options.
+For example, changing the color palette, different Header, Footer, Frametitles.
+(Look into "./0organization/slides/2layout/beamer/themes/".
+The central file to easily change options is in "theme/", only changing colors is in "color/".
+The other files require you to know LaTeX and TikZ rather well to make sophisticated changes.)
-- There are also '1all' & '2internal', which shouldn't bother you.
+- (There are also '1all' & '2internal', which shouldn't bother you.
 This contains some essential Code that is common to all or at least many different Layouts.
-E.g. it defines additional Functionalities, Macros; stuff that commonly aids every project equally and won't be adjusted as it supplies general tools.
+E.g. it defines additional Functionalities, Macros; stuff that commonly aids every project equally and won't be adjusted as it supplies general tools.)